Ford Bronco: 1981 Bronco Montana Lobo

 Built on a 1977 Bronco chassis, it included "a pair of expansive Plexiglas bubble doors that were removable and that had a vague resemblance to the expanse of clear plastic that passed for four-weather doors on the Dune Duster.
 It included a rollbar that – though likely not NHRA certified and though integrated with side louvers and lights – still had a rough airfoil shape like the Dune Duster's.
 It included side pipes like the Dune Duster's.
 It included fold-up bench seats for bed seating like the Dune Duster's In addition, the Montana Lobo included foam bumpers, a winch integrated into the front bumper, a retractable loading ramp built into the tailgate, storage compartments integrated into the bed sides, a T-top roof, and a massive tinted window between the cab and the bed that slid open."

 1988 Bronco DM-1

 Built on a Ford Escort platform, the DM-1 concept was a "4-wheel drive concept vehicle was the winning design in a Ford sponsored contest for industrial art students.
 Mr. Derek Millsap, who created the 5-seat sport-utility vehicle, lent his initials to the Bronco DM-1 name.
 The bulbous body was made of steel-reinforced fiberglass, and the large hatch extended into the roof."

+1992 Boss Bronco

+The Boss Bronco concept was a restyled Bronco made for a "new generation of light truck buyers", with a modern design and car-like features.
+It went on display at various auto shows in 1992.
+The Boss Bronco featured an all-new, modern front end, and a retractable fastback roof.
+The exterior was painted "lone star" yellow, while the interior trim had a blue/black leather finish.